 In the children’s area, visitors will find books for every age and interest, from toddler to upper elementary grades, fiction and non-fiction.

 are designated for younger readers.
 They are primarily picture story books.
 The illustrations play as great a role as the telling text in the story.
 They range from wordless stories to more sophisticated stories.
 Easy books are perfect for story sharing, and for preschoolers to read on their own by interpreting the pictures.

-also called beginner reading books, help children to transition from having books read to them, to reading short chapter books on their own.
-Easy readers are great for building basic vocabularies and concepts.
+also called beginning reading books, help children to transition from having books read to them to reading short chapter books on their own.
+Easy readers are great for building basic vocabulary and concepts.
 Our collection includes a variety of easy readers from beginners to intermediate and advanced in order to help your child learn to read in a natural progression of advancement.

 books appeal to children ages 7 to 12.
 They are chapter books that range from short to lengthy chapters intended to keep the reader turning the pages.
 Most of the young readers at this level enjoy reading books that are part of a series.
 Some of the best loved series are Junie B. Jones, Percy Jackson ( The Lighting Thief), Magic Tree House, and Harry Potter.

 are books based on facts, real people, and real events.
 These books are mainly used as research for school assignments, but many children enjoy non-fiction for entertainment as well, particularly books about animals, nature, space, dinosaurs and other topics of interest to curious mind

 are books that are in comic book format.
 The juvenile graphic section includes fiction, non-fiction and biographical material.